sol-plunder/reaver/README.md

 `snap/$hash.plan`.
 The same Wisp reader is then used to resume from these snapshots.
 And this lets you explore the snapshots in a text editor, so that you can easily see everything that's going on.

+## Running

+`flake.nix` should be pull in all of the dependencies that you need for this.
+If you don't use Nix, then it's just a simple Haskell program with a few standard dependencies.
+Just look at `flake.nix` to get a list of the dependencies, and then install them yourself.